-Figure 5-30 Aging Time
+Figure 5-33 Aging Time

-➤ Aging Time (0~630): When a new MAC address is learned by the switch, it will be added to the dynamic MAC address table and a relative timer will be generated immediately.
-If no packet taking the MAC address as its source passes through the switch in a specified time length, that MAC address will be removed from the MAC address table.
-This process is called "aging", and the specified time length referred above is called "aging time".
+Aging Time (0~3825): When a new MAC address is learned by the switch, it will be added to the dynamic MAC address table and a relative timer will be generated immediately.
+If no packet taking the MAC address as its source passes through the switch in a specified length of time, that MAC address will be removed from the MAC address table.
+This process is called "aging", and the specified time length referred above is called

+"aging time".

-1) The aging time ranges from 0 to 630 seconds.
+- 1) The aging time ranges from 0 to 3825 seconds.
 An appropriate aging time should be configured here.
-An aging time that is too long lengthens the time of the dynamic MAC address being deleted, further causes the packets being forwarded incorrectly.
+An aging time that is too long lengthens the time of the dynamic MAC address being deleted and further causes the packets to be forwarded incorrectly.
 An aging time that is too short causes the table entries to be deleted quickly.
 Some packets have to be broadcasted because no corresponding entries can be abided by.
-The efficiency of forwarded packets is reduced.

-2) The MAC addresses in static MAC address table, filtering MAC address table and bound MAC address table are free of the aging time.
+The efficiency of packet forwarding is reduced. - The MAC addresses in static MAC address table, filtering MAC address table and bound MAC address table are free of the aging time.